Military bands of the Bundeswehr: History

 While the formation of the Bundeswehr was being prepared in the 1950s, then-Chancellor Konrad Adenauer is said to have placed great importance on the formation of military bands.
 He demanded at least one band be formed during the Bundeswehr's first year of existence; and, indeed, six bands were formed.
 The first band of the Bundeswehr was established on 2 January 1956, Musikkorps III A in Andernach (later Army Band 7).
-The bands of the Bundewehr have gone through many phases of reduction, growth and change since then.
+The bands of the Bundeswehr have gone through many phases of reduction, growth and change since then.
 For some time each Army division had its own band (some of these bands, like the Gebirgsmusikkorps, survive today in some form), and the Navy and Air Force have had more than their current two bands for most of their history.
 These serve as the link of the armed forces to the long years of the German military music tradition.

 As a general rule the Armeemarschsammlung forms part of the band repertory music, which include ceremonial marches for parades.